25 Best Free Annual Family Festivals for NYC Kids

 SummerStage Family Days – Citywide

 Various locations and dates in June, July and August.
-The 2014 schedule has yet to be determined.
+Check our calendar for more info.

 While the City Parks Foundation's annual summer concert series is primarily aimed at adults, there are always four free Family Days in Central Park, Harlem's Marcus Garvey Park, and green spaces in Brooklyn and Queens.
 The main stage lineup usually includes a few big-name kindie bands, deejays, and circus or puppet performances, plus there are roaming entertainers, interactive activity stations, face painting and tons of giveaways.
 My daughter and I have been to the Central Park edition many times and while it's a blast it's always insanely hot.
 We always bring parasols.

-City of Water Day – Governors Island & Liberty State Park in Jersey City
+City of Water Day – Governors Island & Hoboken

 July.
 The 2014 date is Saturday, July 12.